mwbowers/mwbowers.github.io/reference/datagate-client/iadg-object-class-write-xml-method1.md

 ---
 title: IAdgObject.WriteXml(System.Xml.XmlWriter, XmlOptions)

-Id: dcslAdgObjectClassWriteXMlMethod1
-TocParent: dcsIAdgObjectClassWriteXmlMethods
-TocOrder: 0

-keywords: XmlOptions enumeration, used by

 ---

 **WriteXml** produces an XML document fragment representing the [IAdgObject](iadg-object-class.html).
 Optionally, the document may describe a hierarchy of database objects.